Driver® Parallel Lines

 - 5 % negative mentions

-The graphics of the game are generally considered dated, reflecting its release period, with many reviewers noting that while they may not be impressive by modern standards, they are acceptable for a game from the mid-2000s.
-Some players appreciate the nostalgic aesthetic and the smooth performance, while others criticize the visuals as cartoonish or lacking detail.
-Overall, the graphics do not detract significantly from the gameplay experience, allowing players to enjoy the game despite its visual shortcomings.
+The graphics of the game are generally considered dated, reflecting its release period around 2006-2009, with many reviewers noting that while they may not be impressive by modern standards, they are adequate for the gameplay experience.
+Some players appreciate the nostalgic aesthetic and the smooth performance on lower-end systems, while others criticize the visuals for being cartoonish or lacking detail.
+Overall, the graphics do not detract significantly from the enjoyment of the game, especially for those willing to overlook its age.

 “The graphics were great for the time and still hold up today.”